laravel-enso/documentation/docs/packages/form-builder.md

 - a template file is needed in order to generate the form data structure object
-- the `Form` object has to be used in the back-end (controller) to parse the template, get additional parameters if needed, and build the structure
+- the `Form` object has to be used in the back-end (controller) to parse the template, get additional parameters if required, and build the structure
 - although in most common scenarios you can give all the required configuration in the template file, the `Form` class has fluent helper functions for setting/overriding most attributes
 - a `VueForm` component needs to be included in the view/page/parent component,